-visionary landscape designs have earned him the nickname the ‘Shakespeare of Gardening’, and his birthplace was here in the small hamlet of Kirkharle in 1716.
-Brown worked here as a gardener’s boy, before going on to become a leading light in heritage landscape design.
+visionary landscape designs have earned him the nickname the ‘Shakespeare of Gardening’.
+Born in 1716 at Kirkharle, Brown worked here as a gardener’s boy, before going on to become a leading light in heritage landscape design.

 A serpentine lake inspired by him is Kirkharle’s newest feature.
 Stroll around the shoreline among trees and shrubs visualised by Capability Brown himself.